 An ADE supports people with disability to engage in a wide variety of work tasks such as packaging, assembly, production, recycling, screen printing, plant nursery, garden maintenance and landscaping, cleaning services, laundry services and food services.
-ADEs also offer similar working conditions as other employers and an opportunity for people with a disability to contribute to their local community.
+ADEs also offer similar working conditions as other employers and an opportunity for people with a disability to contribute and connect to their local community.

 Although some originate from as long ago as the nineteenth century, the ADE sector in Australia generally has its roots in the early 1950s when families of people with disability established sheltered workshops to provide vocational activity for people with disability.
 At this time employment opportunities for people with disability were extremely limited.

 The introduction of the Disability Services Act 1986 enshrined principles and objectives for disability service delivery into legislation.
 From this time, the older style sheltered workshops moved into a business services model, as employment for people with disability emerged as a national priority for the Australian Government.

 Nearly ten years later in 1996 the Australian Government announced further reforms to improve service quality, to match service funding to the support needs of people with disability receiving assistance, and to link funding to employment outcomes.